bparsons/ec2-init/README.md

 * boto (Arch Package python2-boto)
 * python2 (Arch Package python2)

-* postfix (Arch Package postfix)
+In order to send the email, an MTA needs to be installed and enabled with systemd.
+For example, to use postfix:

-In order to send the email, postfix also needs to be enabled with systemd:
+    pacman -Sy postfix
     systemctl enable postfix

 ## Features